BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Keen Sight** `PASSIVE`

-Enemy models within 12" of Crebain do not gain the benefit of the [Stalk Unseen] special rule.
+Enemy models within 12" of this model gain no benefit from the [Stalk Unseen] special rule.

 - **Cloud of Birds** `PASSIVE`

-Shooting attacks will only ever hit a Crebain on a natural roll of a 6.
+Shooting attacks that target a Crebain will only ever hit on the roll of a natural 6.

 </div>